ushahidi/Platform-voice-integration/README.md

  ## Installation
 To setup the development environment for the project
-    • The Ushahidi development environment will have to be setup using the instructions found here https://docs.ushahidi.com/platform-developer-documentation/getting-started/setting-up-your-development-environment
-    • Fork the project
-    • Next clone the repository for the platform-voice-integration project using the command git clone [url of the project]
+    •  clone the project with git clone url to the project.
+    • cd into the voice integration project
+    • run composer install
+    • If you want to test the application, start a local dev-server with php-S localhost:8000 -t public

    ## API Reference
 * Google cloud speech-to-text which is used to transcribe the voice message by the receiver to text https://cloud.google.com/speech-to-text/